AntoninaLegkaya/test/README.md

 # Test Application
-  DESRIPTION:
+  DESCRIPTION:

-  Simple application, provide user information about cities aroung location square, and represent weather information for each of them.
+  Simple application, provide user information about cities around location square, and represent weather information for each of them.
 The main  purpose  of this application is  practical use of technology as a material being studied.

 ### *Responsibilities*
-- Apllication must implement work with such frameworks as ButterKnife, Retrofit 2.0
+- Application must implement work with such frameworks as ButterKnife, Retrofit 2.0
 - Implement Loaders hierarchy.
 - Handling event change screen orientation
 -  Provide information about cities around coordinates square, used android.support.v7.widget.RecyclerView